Rajat5991/Cache-Level-Prediction-Using-Popular-Level-Detector/README.md

 Simulator Used:
 The zsim simulator is employed for conducting experiments in the project.
 The simulator models a 3-level cache hierarchy and is used to evaluate level prediction with an advanced prefetch scheme.

-Simulator Version & Source:
+Simulator Version & Source: zsim simulator
-We have re-used the zsim simulator that we were provided with to complete our academic assignments.

 # 2. Project Structure
 We have maintained the same hierarchy as that of zsim simulator code that we used for the academic assignments.
 The structure is as follows.